 - a.
 Sanitary waste shall be drained by gravity to the sewer line system - b.
 All drainage and sewer line shall be concealed, unexposed and covered type system. - c.
 Drainage plan shall be properly presented including flow, access hole distance, pipe and fitting sizes, invert elevations and other necessary information for the construction. - d.
-Catch basin and culvert design shall be in accordance to the design requirements. - Waste water from kitchen sink shall be provided with grease trap under the
+Catch basin and culvert design shall be in accordance to the design requirements.

-- information for the construction. - d.
-Catch basin and culvert design shall be in accordance to the design requirements. - e.
-Waste water from kitchen sink shall be provided with grease trap under the sink. - f.
-Septic vault shall be 3-chamber system. - g.
+- Waste water from kitchen sink shall be provided with grease trap under the sink - Septic vault shall be 3-chamber system. - g.
 Storm drainage design shall be adequate. - h.
 All fixtures shall be individually vented. - i.
-Minimum slope for pipes shall be not lesser done 1 $\frac{1}{2}$ %. - j.
+Minimum slope for pipes shall be not lesser done 1 1⁄2 %. - j.
 All roof gutter drain shall be provided with strainer. - k.
 Storm drainage system for floors above grade level shall be drained by gravity to the drainage line at ground level. - Provide hose bib for site green areas, machine rooms, generator room, pump rooms, parking areas, and other utility rooms which requires water supply. - m.
 Water tank / cistern shall be water proofed, subject for leak testing and disinfected. - n.
 Booster pump and pressure tank, if any, shall be provided to meet the required minimum pressure. - o.
 Operating pressure of fixtures shall be considered. - p.
 Occupant water demand as per code requirement. - q.
 Provide water pressure gauge per floor. - r.
 Provide isolation gate valve per floor. - s.
 Group fixtures shall be provided with isolation gate valve.
 The design shall be on the basis of the source and volume of watersupply, water consumption, piping network, and conveyance in accordance with the applicable laws, rules and regulations governinghealth, safety and sanitation. - t.
 Water storage tank and cistern shall be designed to accommodate fire and domestic uses where the number and size shall be supported with design computations. - u.
 Issuance of water potability.